 There are mainly two types of Online Analytical Processing tools: Multidimensional OLAP (MOLAP) and Relational OLAP (ROLAP).
 Hybrid OLAP (HOLAP) refers to technologies that combine MOLAP and ROLAP.

-MOLAP or Multidimensional Online Analytical Processing uses a multidimensional cube that accesses stored data through various combinations.
+MO00LAP or Multidimensional Online Analytical Processing uses a multidimensional cube that accesses stored data through various combinations.

 MOLAP products use a “Multi-cube” approach where a series of pre-calculated cubes make up a hypercube.
 Data is first summarized and then stored in contrast to ROLAP, where queries are served on-demand.